Stovetop Glazed Carrots (Ready in 15 Minutes)

 - Make ahead: To make glazed carrots a day or two before, prepare to Step 4.
 Cool and refrigerate.
 When ready to serve, heat the carrots in a large skillet over medium-high heat until the liquid is reduced and the glaze forms (step 5).

-- To make brown sugar or honey glazed carrots, simply substitute an equal amount for the granulated sugar.
+- To make brown sugar or honey glazed carrots, substitute an equal amount for the granulated sugar.

-Nutrition
+Nutrition per serving

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.